Nathani Heights

 Nathani Heights is a residential skyscraper located in Mumbai, Maharashtra, India.
 The skyscraper is located near the Mumbai Central railway station, which is one of the busiest in Mumbai.
-The skyscraper which is 262 m tall was proposed in 2011, and construction started a year later in 2012.
-The full project was completed in 2020.
+The 262-meter tall skyscraper was first proposed in 2011.
+Construction started in 2012 and the project was completed in 2020.
+It is the 13th tallest building in India.

 Amenities

-Nathani Heights is built in central Mumbai, and many views are offered from the building as well.
-The Mahalaxmi Racecourse, and Arabian Sea can be viewed well from the skyscraper.
+Nathani Heights is built in central Mumbai, and many views are offered from the skyscraper as well.
+The Mahalaxmi Racecourse, and Arabian Sea can be viewed from the skyscraper.
 The skyscraper features many amenities as well like a fully equipped gym, massage rooms, and yoga space.
-Swimming pools, tennis courts, and jogging tracks are also available in the building.
+Swimming pools, tennis courts, and jogging tracks are also available in the skyscraper.